JeepStroker.com Misfortune

 What ever went wrong went wrong quick

-Got the engine back in, after pulling and installing it 4 times I'm getting good at it
+Got the engine back in, after pulling and installing it 4

 I also swapped the transmission